-Authors will be increasingly wary of making their works available through elec-Authors will be increasingly wary of making their works available through elec-tronic networks without a specific provision prohibiting circumvention of techno-logical means used to prevent unauthorized acts.
+Authors will be increasingly wary of making their works available through elecroute retworks without a specific provision prohibiting circumvention of technological means used to prevent unauthorized acts.
 But in addition to being forward-looking, this provision actually addresses a problem we face today: currently, it is not illegal for a pirate to post passwords on a Web site, for example, circumventing the copyright holder's technological protection efforts and giving free access to the most popular software programs.
-It is not a direct copyright infringement-the per-son posting the pessword has not made a copy of the software itself.
+It is not a direct copyright infringement-the person posting the personnel protection of the software itself.
 And currently son posting the password has not made a copy of the software itself.
 And, currently there is no direct way to stop these people from their bad acts.

-This bill would change that-enabling us to take legal action against such per-sons.
+This bill would change that-enabling us to take legal action against such persons.
 In addition, the WIPO Copyright Treaties would close certain loopholes in the laws of many of the countries where we have our most serious piracy threats.